Androxyde/Flashtool/README.md

 Flashtool
 ============

-Flashtool is a software used to flash Sony [Ericsson] Xperia line (2010 to 2013) phones that use the S1 protocol
+Flashtool is a software used to flash Sony [Ericsson] phones that use the S1 protocol like Xperia line phones

+WARNING about Xperia C4 and Xperia C5 : no support for those phones at the moment.
+I need contributors as I do not own those devices.

-Please check http://www.flashtool.net to have more informations
+Please check http://www.flashtool.net for more informations